LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 There are several methods of testing for VZV:

-When someone is exposed to VZV, their immune system responds by producing antibodies to the virus.
-Two classes of VZV antibodies may be found in the blood: IgM and IgG.
+When someone is exposed to VZV, the person's immune system responds by producing antibodies to the virus.
+Laboratory tests can detect and measure the level of two classes of VZV antibodies in the blood: IgM and IgG.

 Viral detection involves finding VZV in a blood, fluid, or tissue sample.
 This can be done either by culturing the virus or by detecting the virus’s genetic material (VZV DNA).

-The choice of tests and samples collected depends on the person, their symptoms, and on the doctor's clinical findings.
+The choice of tests and samples collected depends on the person, their symptoms, and on the healthcare practitioner's clinical findings.

 Care must be taken when interpreting the results of VZV testing.
-The doctor evaluates the results in conjunction with clinical findings.
+The healthcare practitioner evaluates the results in conjunction with clinical findings.
 It can sometimes be difficult to distinguish between a latent and active VZV infection.
 This is possible for several reasons, including:

 If both VZV IgG and IgM are present in a symptomatic person, then it is likely that the person has either recently been exposed to VZV for the first time and has chickenpox or that the previous VZV infection has been reactivated and the person has shingles.